caffo/vipalert/README.md

 # vip_alert.rb (wip)

-VipAlert is a ruby script that uses twillo to send you a text message whem a message from someone important arrives in your gmail inbox.
+VipAlert is a ruby script that uses twillo to send you a text message when a message from someone important arrives in your gmail inbox.
 Right now its usable, but still a work in progress.

 ## Installation instructions